claire-west/svstudio-manual/docs/parameters/editing-parameters.md

 The Select Parameters for Notes option can be found under the "Edit" top menu, as well as by right clicking on selected notes.

 This function will select all parameter points for the currently selected notes.
 The parameter points for all parameter types will be selected, even if they are not visible in the Parameters panel.

+This is especially helpful when copying or grouping a sequence while retaining the associated parameter curves.

 See [Editing Notes](../quickstart/editing-notes.md#selecting-notes) for methods of selecting many notes at once using hotkeys and modifier keys.